analogdevicesinc/aditof_sdk/doc/dragonboard410c/user_guide.md

 - [AD-96TOF1-EBZ development kit](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/ad-96tof1-ebz.html)
 - [DragonBoard410c](https://www.96boards.org/product/dragonboard410c/)
 - DragonBoard410c 12V power supply (e.g. AK-ND-49)
-- To run the system in standalone mode, besides the accesories that are provided in the AD-96TOF1-EBZ box you'll need an additional HDMI cable to connect to a monitor and a USB keyboard and mouse
+- To run the system in standalone mode, besides the accessories that are provided in the AD-96TOF1-EBZ box you'll need an additional HDMI cable to connect to a monitor and a USB keyboard and mouse

 ### Power on sequence
 - plug the SD card that came in the AD-96TOF1-EBZ box into the DragonBoard410c SD card slot.
-To benefit from the most recent software updates it is higly recommended to update the SD card with the [latest SD card image](https://github.com/analogdevicesinc/aditof_sdk#supported-embedded-platforms)
+To benefit from the most recent software updates it is highly recommended to update the SD card with the [latest SD card image](https://github.com/analogdevicesinc/aditof_sdk#supported-embedded-platforms)
 - Make sure that switch S6 on the DragonBoard410C is set to SD BOOT (position 2 ON, all others OFF)
 - connect the HDMI cable from the monitor to the DragonBoard410c HDMI connector
 - connect a USB mouse and keyboard to the DragonBoard410c.
 It's possible to use either a mouse & keyboard combo or a separate mouse and keyboard